 The Great Dark Spot

 The Great Dark Spot was large enough to engulf the entire Earth and was characterized by extremely high wind speeds, estimated to be as high as 1,500 miles per hour, making them the fastest recorded in the solar system.
-However, when the Hubble Space Telescope observed Neptune in 1994, the Great Dark Spot had mysteriously disappeared.
+That said, when the Hubble Space Telescope observed Neptune in 1994, the Great Dark Spot had mysteriously disappeared.
 This disappearance highlighted the dynamic and unpredictable nature of Neptune's atmosphere.

 Other Dark Spots